laurabenestan/OUTFLANK/README.md

 SNPdata2 <- SNPdata[,-1]
 ```

 Your dataset, here called SNPdata, should be a matrix with columns = loci, and rows = inds.
+We have to transpose the genotype matrix (SNPdata) to get it into OutFLANK format.
 ```{r}
 SNPdata <- t(SNPdata)
 head(SNPdata)